-Australia's largest and most significant coral core collection including weather stations and oceanographic instrument moorings
+Australia's largest and most significant coral core collection

-AIMS will continue to focus on ways to maintain and, where necessary, replace ageing infrastructure to ensure safe, fit-for-purpose platforms for conducting marine science.
+AIMS will continue to focus on ways to maintain and, where necessary, replace ageing infrastructure to ensure safe, fit-forpurpose platforms for conducting marine science.

 As well as maximising value derived from our diverse research infrastructure for ourselves, we will ensure its high use by external collaborators in industry, universities and other research institutions.